Digital Peter: Dataset, Competition and Handwriting Recognition Methods

 \subsection{Datasets}

-Bentham Collection is a dataset of manuscripts written by the philosopher Jeremy Bentham.
-He was an English philosopher, jurist, and social reformer (1748-1832).
-Dataset consists of images of works on law and moral philosophy.
-Volunteers participating in the Transcribe Bentham initiative \cite{causer2018making} made the transcription of this collection.
-They have transcribed more than 25 000 pages of Bentham's writings.
+The Bentham Collection \cite{causer2018making} is a dataset of manuscripts written by Jeremy Bentham - an English philosopher, jurist, and social reformer (1748-1832).
+The IAM Handwriting Database \cite{marti2002iam} contains 1539 pages of handwritten English text from 657 different writers.
+In paper \cite{shen2020large}, authors present the HJDataset, a large dataset of historical Japanese documents.
+It contains more than 2100 pages and over 250,000 layout element annotations.

-The “Recognition and Enrichment of Archival Documents (READ)” project is a European project that started in 2016.
-READ’s goal is to use modern technologies such as neural networks to open wide access to archival documents.
-Many archives are involved in READ from different countries and languages.
-There were held some competitions that used this dataset.
-For example ICFHR2016 \cite{sanchez2016icfhr2016} and ICDAR2017 \cite{sanchez2017icdar2017}.

-The IAM Handwriting Database \cite{marti2002iam} contains forms of handwritten English text.
-It can be used to train and test HTR models and to perform writer identification and verification experiments.
-It consists of 1 539 pages of scanned text from 657 different writers.

-In paper \cite{shen2020large} authors present HJDataset, a Large Dataset of Historical Japanese Documents.
-It contains more than 2 100 pages and over 250 000 layout element annotations.
-In addition to bounding boxes and masks of the content regions, it also includes the hierarchical structures and reading orders for layout elements.

-Saint Gall \cite{fischer2011transcription} is another historical dataset.
-It contains of documents written in Latin (9th century).
-There are 60 pages and 1 410 lines.

-As we know, there are no currently available datasets of Russian historical manuscripts.
-But there is an awesome dataset \cite{nurseitov2020hkr} of modern Russian and Kazakh language.
-This dataset is a collection of forms.
-The database consists of more than 1 400 filled forms.
-There are approximately 63 000 sentences, more than 715 699 symbols produced by about 200 different writers.
+As we know, there are no currently free available datasets of Cyrillic historical manuscripts of the 17-18th centuries.
+There is one dataset \cite{nurseitov2020hkr} of modern Russian and Kazakh language, which consists of more than 1400 forms filled by around 200 different people.
+And another dataset is the bilingual Evenki/Cyrillic manuscripts by Konstantin Rychkov dated 1911-1913, following pre-reform Cyrillic orthography\footnote{Saint Petersburg Institute of Oriental Manuscripts of RAS, \url{www.orientalstudies.ru}}.
+It comprises 581 half-pages (59300 words).